RobertGrubb/php-hotreload/README.md

 require_once __DIR__ . '/vendor/autoload.php';

 /**
- * Instantiates new HotReloader and listens for changes on
+ * Instantiates new HotReloader and listens for changes the directory
- * the test.php script.
+ * specified except for the ignored directory.
  */
 $hotReloader = new HotReload\Instance([
     'entryFile' => __DIR__ . '/test.php', // Entry file to run command